yu-jiang/LatexCV/README.md

 # LatexCV

 I am working on a Latex template to keep my updated CV.
-Feel free to reuse or contribute if you find it useful.
+Feel free to reuse, if you find it useful.
+Code contributions are welcome.
+Stars are appreciated.

 ## Recommended usage